julianpeeters/typesize/README.md

 # typesize
-Typeclass the cardinalities of common types
+A typeclass that provides the cardinalities of common types.